Rhodium Law, LLC company logo with diamond shapes

 • Trust instrument: A trust is formed by a legal agreement known as a trust instrument.
 Although O.R.C. § 5804.07 allows for the creation of oral trusts, the overwhelming majority of trusts are formed by the execution of a written document.
 State law, under O.R.C. § 5817.03, further provides for a settlor to request, during their own lifetime, an Ohio court’s declaration of the validity of the trust they have formed, so estate planners in Ohio have recourse to ensure their own peace of mind.

 O.R.C. § 5804.02(A)5 prohibits the formation of a trust of which the trustor or settlor is both the sole trustee and sole beneficiary; however, § 5804.02(E) limits this prohibition by stipulating that a definite intended beneficiary who holds a “vested, contingent, or expectant” interest in the future “beneficial enjoyment” of the trust and its assets is sufficient to satisfy the demands of a “definite” beneficiary who is not also the sole trustee.
-If you have questions about ensuring the legal validity of your trust in light of the trustee or trustees and beneficiaries you intend to designate, consider speaking with an experienced estate planning attorney from Rhodium Law to review your trust fund setup plans.
+If you have questions about ensuring the legal validity of your trust in light of the trustee or trustees and beneficiaries you intend to designate, consider speaking with an experienced Ohio estate planning attorney from Rhodium Law to review your trust fund setup plans.

 Wills vs. Trusts: A Use-Based Comparison